 When we meditate we move from our doing aspect (including thinking and feeling) to the most essential aspect of ourselves – that of being, of consciousness.

-‘Thinking, Mindfulness and Consciousness’ explains the difference, and it’s a significant one, between ‘being mindful, aware or conscious of’ and ‘thinking about.’
+‘Consciousness, Watching, Mindfulness and Awareness’ explains the difference, and it’s a significant one, between ‘being mindful, aware or conscious of’ and ‘thinking about.’

 Meditation methods, which are less like paths and more like ways to help us open to our natural state of meditation, are useful until meditation has become so much our lived experience that we no longer need them.
 Choosing a Meditation Method suggests ways to find a method that works for us.

 In Special Points we look at the need for active meditations and the importance of being total in our meditation but not pushing ourselves.

 Finally, read about the physical, psychological and spiritual Benefits of Meditation.